microsoft/aed-go-learn-content/methods-interfaces/includes/2-interfaces.md

 The `Shape` interface means that any type that wants to be considered a `Shape` needs to have the `Perimeter()` **and** `Area()` methods.
 For instance, when you create a `Square` struct, it has to implement both methods, not just one.
 Also, notice that an interface doesn't have the implementation details for those methods (calculate the perimeter and the area of a shape).
 They're simply a contract.
 Shapes like triangles, circles, or squares have different ways to calculate the area and the perimeter.

-## Implementing an Interface
+## Implement an interface
 As we said before, in Go, you don't have a keyword to implement an interface.
-An interface in Go is satisfied implicitly by a type when it posses all the methods that an interface requires.
+An interface in Go is satisfied implicitly by a type when it has all the methods that an interface requires.

 For instance, let's create a `Square` struct that has both methods from the `Shape` interface, like this: